elizagamedev/mujmap/README.md

 -   No matter how old the change, any messages changed in the local database in-between syncs will overwrite remote changes.
 This is due to an API limitation, described in more detail in the [Behavior](#behavior) section.
+-   Duplicate messages may behave strangely.
+See #13.
 -   This software probably doesn't work on Windows.
 I have no evidence of this being the case, it's just a hunch.
 Please prove me wrong.